techscouter/semantic-xr/semanticXrInstructions.md

     * `hearing` : accessibility information for people who are deaf or hard of hearing.
 For example, how to enable captions.
     * `motor` : for example information about options for remapping of controls.
     * `speech` : for example a list of input methods not requiring speech.
-    * `cognitive`: for example how to access the instructions and descriptions.
+    * `cognitive`: for example how to access the instructions and descriptions for specific entities.

 * `semanticSpatialEntities` : the main list of semantic spatial entities with their properties.
   * `semanticSpatialEntityId` : an id that uniquely identifies this entity in this reality.